52North/smartSensorEditor/README.md

 2. License
 ----------------
+The software is released under the Apache License version 2. (http://www.apache.org/licenses/LICENSE-2.0)
 3. Run Sensor_SmartEditor
 -------------
 To run the software the project has to be downloaded using git.
 You can do it using the console, choose a folder for the download via the command cd.